denten-books/plain-text/4-chapter.md

 shears, he is using a tool to compliment the exercise of some internal, biological function.
 But it seems to me that this line of reasoning is simply begging the question.
-Adams and Aizawa merely appeal to a scientific standard of internalsim, where the scientific standard is precisely the thing that is being called into question.
+Adams and Aizawa merely appeal to a scientific standard of internalism, where the scientific standard is precisely the thing that is being called into question.
 One gets the sneaking suspicion that the argument is really about definitions, with one side appealing to common sense and the other to scientific standards.11 My own suspicions about HEC rise from the